veraLukyanova/libft/README.md

 Libft  - this is C programming standard functions.
 This project is about understanding the way these functions work, implementing and learning to use them.

-## Creating your own library on the C programming.
+## Own library on the C programming.

 ## Libc functions